Cal7/power-bi-radar/readme.md

 The visual uses three external JavaScript libraries; [d3](https://d3js.org/) to ease DOM manipulation, [lodash](https://lodash.com/) to provide common utilities like removing duplicates from an array, and [TinyColor](https://github.com/bgrins/TinyColor) for common colour manipulations (such as converting hex codes to HSL, darkening a colour, etc.)

 External libraries get defined in tsconfig.json by adding their file locations to the "files" array.
 It is recommended to also add the relevant typings files.

+# The radar "hierarchy"
+There are four main classes involved in representing a radar as a whole.
+The overall class is a Radar.
+This has a property called sectors, which is an array of Sector instances.
+In each Sector instance is an array of Blip instances.
+Each Blip then has a Ring.